thesyntaxslinger/syntaxslinger.com/docs/docs/administration/index.md

 ## Purpose

-The goal of this section is to document repeatable administrative processes that can be automated or standardized across environments.
+The goal of this section is to document repeatable administrative processes that can be automated or standardised across environments.
 By following these practices, you ensure consistent deployments, faster recovery, and simplified long-term maintenance.